Sempra Energy (NYSE:SRE) Releases FY 2021 Earnings Guidance

-Sempra Energy (NYSE:SRE) issued an update on its FY 2021 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $7.750-$8.350 for the period, compared to the Thomson Reuters consensus estimate of $8.100.
+Sempra Energy (NYSE:SRE) updated its FY 2021 earnings guidance on Thursday.
+The company provided earnings per share guidance of $7.750-$8.350 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $8.100.
 The company issued revenue guidance of -.Sempra Energy also updated its FY 2022 guidance to $8.100-$8.700 EPS.

-Sempra Energy (NYSE:SRE) last released its quarterly earnings results on Thursday, August 5th.
-The utilities provider reported $1.63 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.59 by $0.04.
-The firm had revenue of $2.74 billion for the quarter, compared to the consensus estimate of $2.50 billion.
-Sempra Energy had a return on equity of 10.55% and a net margin of 34.58%.
-The company’s revenue for the quarter was up 8.5% on a year-over-year basis.
-During the same period last year, the business posted $1.71 EPS.
-Sell-side analysts expect that Sempra Energy will post 8.1 earnings per share for the current year.

-Several research firms recently weighed in on SRE.
-Wells Fargo & Company lifted their target price on Sempra Energy from $148.00 to $152.00 and gave the company an overweight rating in a research report on Wednesday, June 30th.
-Mizuho lifted their target price on Sempra Energy from $148.00 to $154.00 and gave the company a buy rating in a research report on Monday, June 28th.
-BMO Capital Markets lowered their target price on Sempra Energy from $151.00 to $145.00 and set a market perform rating on the stock in a research report on Friday, June 25th.
-Bank of America downgraded Sempra Energy from a buy rating to a neutral rating and set a $135.00 target price on the stock. in a research report on Wednesday, June 30th.
-Finally, KeyCorp lowered their target price on Sempra Energy from $141.00 to $140.00 and set an overweight rating on the stock in a research report on Thursday, July 1st.
-Four investment analysts have rated the stock with a hold rating and four have given a buy rating to the company.
-Sempra Energy has a consensus rating of Buy and an average target price of $148.43.
+SRE has been the topic of several research reports.
+BMO Capital Markets dropped their price target on Sempra Energy from $151.00 to $145.00 and set a market perform rating on the stock in a report on Friday, June 25th.
+Bank of America lowered Sempra Energy from a buy rating to a neutral rating and set a $135.00 target price on the stock. in a research report on Wednesday, June 30th.
+Morgan Stanley increased their price target on Sempra Energy from $155.00 to $156.00 and gave the company an equal weight rating in a research report on Thursday.
+KeyCorp cut their price objective on Sempra Energy from $141.00 to $140.00 and set an overweight rating on the stock in a report on Thursday, July 1st.
+Finally, Barclays raised their target price on shares of Sempra Energy from $145.00 to $158.00 and gave the stock an overweight rating in a report on Tuesday, May 25th.
+Four research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
+The stock has an average rating of Buy and an average price target of $148.57.

 About Sempra Energy